Tag Archive for: Employers

 Employees will have the right to bring a claim for unfair dismissal from the first day of employment and will no longer have to wait to be employed for 2 years before bringing a claim.

 There will be an exception to this right in the initial period of employment, or what we would commonly refer to as a probationary period.
-In the probationary period the employer will need to carry out a ‘proportionate assessment of the employee’s suitability for a role’ At the time of writing, it is estimated that the probationary period will be between 6 and 9 months.
+In the probationary period the employer will need to carry out a ‘proportionate assessment of the employee’s suitability for a role’.
+At the time of writing, it has been confirmed that this period will be between 3 and 9 months.

 The Government plans to consult extensively on this proposal but as a minimum it has said that employers will need to meet with employees to explain the performance issues before deciding to dismiss.
 Whilst this will be a lighter touch than the usual unfair dismissal, you will need to be able to show good, objective evidence of the employee’s unsuitability for the role, provide appropriate training and opportunities to improve.